Lakes Region Police Explorers

 SOURCE OF INFORMATION WWW.LEARNINGFORLIFE.ORG

-The members of the Belmont Police Explorer Program must earn the privilege to participate in the "Ride-A-Long Program".
+The members of the Lakes Region Police Explorer Program must earn the privilege to participate in the "Ride-A-Long Program".
 The Ride-Along Program allows interested, qualified Explorers the chance to observe street level police work on a firsthand basis.
 The program exposes Explorers a working knowledge of the field of law enforcement.
 Explorers wishing to take part in the Ride-Along Program must meet all of the rules to participate and those under 18years of age must have parental permission.

 The program is supported by advisors who are sworn police officers with the Belmont Police Department and two civilian, adult volunteers.